|

 We are taking our two children to 'Minecon' also.
 It's going to be quite an event for our family!

-I was also very prejudice and fearful when my son (12) first started spending lots of time playing (FPS) games on the xbox and minecraft on the computer.
+I was also very prejudiced and fearful when my son (12) first started spending lots of time playing (FPS) games on the xbox and minecraft on the computer.
 Long story short, I realized that everytime I rejected his interests I was missing an opportunity to connect with him.
 And connection became my priority.
 Even before I understood anything about video games besides my shallow observations and judgements.
 As soon as I shifted to respect, a whole new world opened for me.
 I also learned some amazing things about my son.

-with your child, in the present
+Video Games Being with your child, in the present Monkey Platters